zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 Where does your attention go during a game?

-If you could map your focus during a typical session, you would see it constantly flickering between different layers.
-You are tracking what is happening in the shared situation: the guard’s hand moving toward his sword, the smell of damp stone, the flickering torchlight.
-Simultaneously, you are decoding the rules: checking if your character has the right skill, calculating a bonus, or remembering if a specific resource is spent.
-You are also negotiating silently with the group, gauging when it’s your turn to speak and imagining what might happen next.
+If you could map your focus during a typical session, you would see it flickering between different layers.
+You are tracking what is happening on the **Road**: the guard’s hand moving toward his sword, the smell of damp stone, the flickering torchlight.
+Simultaneously, you are decoding the **Windshield**: checking if you have the right skill, calculating a bonus, or remembering if a specific resource is spent.

-None of this is abstract.
-It is the texture of play.
-It is the mental work required to keep the world alive while keeping the game running.

-This brings us to a concept we’ll call **cognitive load**.
-In this book, cognitive load isn't a psychological theory; it is a recognition of a specific feeling at the table.
-It is the moment the rulebook stops being a tool you use and becomes a third participant in the conversation.
-You’ve felt this: the moment two players stop talking about what their characters do and start arguing about whether a specific rule applies to the current situation.
-In that moment, the fiction has stopped.
-Your attention has been pulled entirely away from the ledge and onto the manual.
+This brings us to **cognitive load**.
+In this book, cognitive load isn't a theory; it is a physical feeling.
+It is the friction you feel when a rulebook stops being a tool and becomes an unwanted "third participant" in the conversation.
+You’ve felt this: the moment the flow of a scene dies because you have to stop and argue with the manual.
+In that moment, the characters stop existing, and your attention is pulled entirely away from the ledge and onto the paper.

 A Fiction Engine is essentially a system for managing this load.

-Different engines distribute your attention in different ways.
-Some engines ask you to track the fiction and almost nothing else; the rules only step forward for a few seconds to resolve a point of uncertainty before dissolving again.
-Other engines ask you to track the fiction and a small set of mechanical states—like a health bar or a stress track—simultaneously.
-You are looking at the road and the dashboard at the same time.
-Still other engines ask you to periodically step out of the fiction entirely to run a complex procedure—a tactical combat round or a downtime phase—before stepping back in.

-These are not different levels of quality.
-They are different attentional patterns.
+### Attentional Distribution

-How this load is distributed also depends on the group.
-In a traditional setup, the GM often carries a significant portion of the cognitive load—tracking the world, the NPCs, and the rules—while the players focus on their individual characters.
-In other games, that load is distributed more evenly, with everyone sharing the work of describing the situation and adjudicating the rules.
+How we handle this load depends on who is at the table.

+In a **traditional group**, the Game Master often carries the heaviest load.
+They are the ones tracking the world, the NPCs, and the majority of the rules.
+Players focus on their individual characters.
+If the engine is heavy, the GM becomes a processor, constantly translating math into fiction while the players wait.
+If the engine is light, the GM can stay on the Road with the players.

-It is also worth naming solo play as a distinct case.
-A solo player carries the entire load: they are the GM, the player, and the rule-checker all at once.
-For a solo player, the weight of procedural overhead is even more visible, because there is no one else to hold the fiction while they consult a table.
+In **solo play**, the situation is even more stark.
+A solo player is the GM, the player, and the rule-checker all at once.
+For them, every ounce of "overhead" is a direct drain on their creative energy.
+If a solo engine is too thick, the "game" part quickly suffocates the "story" part.

-Finally, consider how these attentional patterns affect **pacing**.
+### Engine Profiles: Pacing and Momentum

+We can categorize engines by how they affect the **momentum** of the group.

-### The Stalling Engine
+#### The Stalling Engine
 Imagine a scene where a character is trying to bypass a security terminal.
 The player describes the attempt.
 The GM asks for a hack check.
 The player rolls, then realizes they need to check their equipment for a specific deck type.
-The GM looks up the security level of the terminal.
-Another player remembers a previous hacking rule that might contradict this one.
+The GM looks up the security level.
+Another player remembers a rule that might contradict this.
 Five minutes pass.
-By the time the result is determined, the group has to remind themselves why they were hacking the terminal in the first place.
+By the time the result is determined, the tension is gone.
 The engine has stalled the fiction.

-The momentum is gone.
+**Is stalling a "sin"?** No. If your group explicitly wants slow, tactical calculation and deep mechanical mastery, a stalling engine is exactly what you want.
+The friction *is* the fun.
+But if you wanted a fast-paced heist, the stalling engine is your enemy.

-### The Accelerating Engine
+#### The Accelerating Engine
 Now imagine the same scene.
 The player describes the attempt.
 The GM notes that the situation is high-pressure and asks for a single roll.
 The result is a partial success.
 "The door slides open," the GM says immediately, "but the alarm starts chirping.
 You have ten seconds before the guards arrive.
 What do you do?"
 The resolution happened in seconds.
-The situation didn't pause; it transformed and became more interesting.
+The situation didn't pause; it transformed.
 The engine has accelerated the fiction.

-Both of these patterns are neutral.
-A stalling engine might provide a deliberate, tactical depth that a group enjoys.
-An accelerating engine might move too fast for a group that wants to savor every detail.
-The question isn't which one is better.
-The question is: what is the engine doing to your attention, and is that where you want your attention to be?
+**Is acceleration a cure-all?** Not necessarily.
+If an engine moves too fast, it can feel "thin."
+The group might feel like their mechanical choices don't matter, or that they are just telling a story without any "game" to push back against them.

+The question isn't which profile is better.
+The question is: **Is the engine's pace matching the group's intent?**

 ## 4. 24XX: The Minimal Engine

 Imagine sitting down to run a game of 24XX for the first time.

 The first thing you notice is the physical space.
 There is no thick manual on the table.
-There are no stacks of reference cards or complex character sheets.
 You have a single page of text.
 Before the first die is cast, you feel a peculiar sense of openness.
 There is a promise in that thinness: the rules are going to stay out of the way.
-You can feel the shared situation more clearly because there is so little glass in front of it.
+You can feel the **Road** more clearly because there is so little **Windshield** in front of it.

-But as the session begins, you might also feel a flicker of apprehension.
-There is no procedure for cover, no table for weapon ranges, and no specific rule for how to handle a zero-gravity firefight.
+But as the session begins, you might also feel a flicker of **procedural vertigo**.
+There is no rule for cover, no table for weapon ranges, and no specific rule for how to handle a zero-gravity firefight.
 The engine is at its operational minimum.

-### The Situation
+### The Case Study: The Moon Base

 You are a group of specialists infiltrating a corporate research station on the moon.
 You’ve reached the server room, but the door is protected by a biometric scanner.
 "I’ve got the lead researcher’s severed hand in my pack," one player says.
 "I’m going to try to trick the scanner into thinking he’s the one standing here."

-### The Engine

-The GM doesn't look up a "Security Bypass" skill or a "Deception" modifier.
+The GM doesn't look up a "Security Bypass" skill.
 They look at the player and ask: "Is this something your character’s background covers?"
 The player is a Bio-Engineer.
 The GM nods.
 "Roll your d10."

 The die hits the table: a **3**.

-### The Return to the Situation

 In 24XX, a 3 is a "setback."
 The GM doesn't consult a table of consequences.
 They look back at the fiction.
 "The scanner accepts the hand," the GM says, "and the door hisses open.
 But as you pull the hand away, the cold storage seal on your pack breaks.
 The scent of preservative chemicals is flooding the hallway.
 Anyone nearby is going to know something is wrong.
 What do you do?"

-**Annotating the engine:**

-1. **Fiction**: The player proposes using a macabre tool to solve a problem.
-2. **Engine**: The system checks the character's background (d10) and produces a single number (3).
-3. **Return**: The GM translates "setback" into a concrete fictional complication (the smell of chemicals).

-### The Design Commitment
+### The Design Commitment: Maximum Continuity

-The commitment of a minimal engine like 24XX is **minimum overhead and maximum fictional continuity.**

-Because the rules are so sparse, the engine almost never crosses the transparency threshold.
+The commitment of a minimal engine like 24XX is **minimum overhead.** Because the rules are so sparse, the engine almost never crosses the transparency threshold.
 You never have to stop the scene to look up a rule because there are no rules to look up beyond the core resolution.

+Consider the "Defense" mechanic: *Say how one of your items breaks to turn a hit into a brief hindrance.*

+This is a surgical piece of engineering.
+There are no "Armor Class" numbers or "Damage Reduction" calculations.
+If your character is hit, you don't look at the manual; you look at your character.
+You look at your **Road** state.
+"The bullet hits my medkit," you say.
+The engine has produced a new **Fictional State** (a broken medkit) that everyone can see and respond to, while keeping the **Windshield** completely clear.
 The transition from "I do this" to "This happens" is nearly instantaneous.
-This allows the session to maintain a high level of momentum, keeping the group's attention fixed entirely on the shared situation.

-### The Cost of Thinness
+### The Cost of Thinness (Intellectual Honesty)

-However, sparse scaffolding is a direct consequence of this commitment.
+However, this thinness comes with a heavy price tag: **The engine offers zero assistance.**

-When the engine is this thin, the fiction has to carry all the weight.
-In a more procedural game, a low roll might trigger a specific mechanical penalty that the rules handle for you.
-In 24XX, a low roll only produces a "setback," and it is entirely up to the group to decide what that means.
+In a more procedural game, a low roll might trigger a specific mechanical penalty that the rules handle for you (e.g., "Take 4 damage").
+In 24XX, a low roll only produces the word "setback."
+It is entirely up to the human beings at the table to decide what that means.

-If the fiction runs thin—if the group is tired, or the situation is vague, or no one can think of an interesting consequence—the engine offers no structural bridge to cross the gap.
-There is no table to roll on, no "GM Move" list to consult, and no procedure to fall back on.
-When the group’s creative output flags, the silence can be deafening.
-The engine doesn't break; it simply stops providing information.
+If the fiction runs thin—if the group is tired, the situation is vague, or no one can think of an interesting consequence—the engine offers nothing.
+There is no table to roll on, no "GM Move" list to consult.
+When the group’s creative output flags, the engine doesn't break; it simply offers **total silence**.

-### Behavioral Portraits

-**Who this engine serves well:** If your group generates fiction spontaneously—if a low result immediately prompts someone at the table to ask what it costs and the answer is already visible in the scene—this engine stays out of the way.
-It is for groups who want the rules to act as a silent referee that only speaks when asked to resolve uncertainty.
+**Behavioral Portrait**: This engine is for groups who want the rules to act as a silent referee that only speaks when asked to resolve uncertainty.
+But if you expect the system to provide creative friction or "correct" answers, the absence of scaffolding can feel like falling into an empty room.

-**Who might find it disorienting:** If your group needs the rules to propose situations or provide creative friction—if a low result produces silence rather than a question—the absence of scaffolding can feel like an empty room.
-It can be disorienting for players who expect the system to provide a "correct" answer or a specific mechanical consequence for every action.

 ## 5. Breathless: The Engine Under Pressure